Stars vs. Flames Player Props Betting Odds

 Joe Pavelski Props

-One of Dallas' top offensive players this season is Pavelski, who has scored 18 points in 18 games (eight goals and 10 assists).
+One of Dallas' top offensive players this season is Pavelski, who has scored 20 points in 20 games (10 goals and 10 assists).

 Pavelski Recent Games